josepereza/supabase-angular12-user-management/README.md

 # Supabase Angular User Management

-> This project is based on the Supabase React user management [Quickstart](https://supabase.io/docs/guides/with-react)
+> This project is based on the Supabase Angular user management [Quickstart](https://supabase.io/docs/guides/with-angular)
 > To keep it in sync with this Quickstart, architecture choices have been made to facilitate the comparison
 >